mesmacosta/datacatalog-util/README.md

 ### 6.2.1 Enrich all fileset entries using Tag Template from a different Project (Good way to reuse the same Template)

-If you are using a different project, make sure the Service Account has the following permissions on that project:
+If you are using a different Project, make sure the Service Account has the following permissions on that Project or that Template:
 * Data Catalog TagTemplate Creator
 * Data Catalog TagTemplate User